 It is a changing time for company IT infrastructure services, especially for small businesses still working to manage their IT with on-premise solutions.
-Many businesses today are often stuck somewhere between handling their technology infrastructure internally as they have always done and outsourcing some or all of their business IT services to a third party.
+Many businesses today are often stuck somewhere between handling their technology infrastructure internally as they have always done and outsourced some or all of their business IT services to a third party.
 The fact is, there are many critical IT decisions that ultimately affect staff, productivity, and the future of the company.
 New kinds of pressure are placed on IT infrastructure management teams because of the rate in which technology is advancing.
 The inclination to call on skilled professionals who make it their business to stay apprised of evolving technology and how it will change business models is now more appealing than ever before.

 Essential Infrastructure as a Service (IaaS)